The Ultimate Area Rug Size and Placement Guide

 First, it’s important to keep in mind that whatever rug size you choose, it should extend at least 24 inches beyond the chairs to accommodate guests moving in and out from the dining table.
 When in doubt, go for the larger size.
 Aside from size, shape is also a key factor when shopping for the right area rug for your dining room.
 Consider the shape of your dinner table to help determine the size of your seating area.

-Catch Crumbs With the Perfectly Placed Dining Room Rug
+Dazzle Dinner Guests With the Perfect Dining Room Rug

 Match the Table Shape

 Rectangular dining tables look best centered over rectangular rugs.
 If there is a generous gap between the edges of the rug and your other dining room furniture, like a buffet or bar cart, then consider sizing up to get the most coverage possible under your dining chairs.

 The shape of the room can help determine the rug shape you choose.
 If you’re working with a square room for instance, then a square rug will emphasize its shape and enhance the look of you room, regardless of the shape of your dining table.

 Square dining tables are commonly paired with rectangular or square rugs to reinforce the overall silhouette of the table and room.
 However, if you’re looking for a more playful design, you can pair a square table with an oversized round rug for a bold look.

 Similar to square tables, round dining tables can be complemented by both square and round area rugs.
 A round rug works with the shape of your dining table to create a cohesive visual statement.
 If you want to create a look that’s unexpected, opt for a square rug.